 The advantages of a Medicare Advantage plan

 Medicare Advantage plans offer coverage as good as or better than Original Medicare, plus much more.
 But what kind of advantages do they really provide?
-To start, when shopping for a plan, you can choose one with a $0 or low monthly premium (you must continue to pay your Medicare Part B premium).
+To start, when shopping for a plan, you can choose one with a low monthly premium.
+There are even Medicare Advantage plans with no premiums – although you’ll still have to pay your Medicare Part B premium.
 Your plan can also limit how much you pay out of pocket each year, providing you financial protection.

 Most Medicare Advantage plans offer the convenience of having all of your doctor, hospital and prescription drug coverage in one place.
 This means one ID card for all of your Medicare coverage and a single member services team to help you with any questions or concerns.